Vehicles for Vision

 - We request that you bring this material to the Central Association for the Blind and Visually Impaired at 507 Kent Street in Utica.
 Please try to avoid regular mail.
 If your material gets lost, it will be expensive and time-consuming.
 It’s better to just bring the material into the office.

 - Many donors ask about tax benefits.
 Congress changed the law in 2005 with regard to the donation of vehicles.
-If we sell your vehicle for $500 or more we are required by law to send an IRS Form 1098 C to you within 30 days of the sale.
+The majority of vehicle donations receive a $499 tax write off.
+We work with a local repair facility that that recycles the parts from the vehicle and in return, we receive a small percentage of that.
+If we sell your vehicle for $500 or more, we are required by law to send an IRS Form 1098 C to you within 30 days of the sale.
 The 1098 C will contain the sale price and you can write that off of your taxes.
 If your vehicle sells for less than $500, you can write off a fair market value up to $499 without any additional paperwork.

 - After you submit your paperwork, and we give you your receipt, we will be happy to arrange for the pickup of your vehicle.
 You will need to remove the license plates from the vehicle.
 The drivers are not employees of Vehicles for Vision or the Central Association for the Blind and Visually Impaired.
 They will not provide any paperwork when they arrive to get your car.